Categories: Off-topic

 with verbs is very simple and convenient.
 The “and” clause joins two subphrases, eg “I eat pizza” and “I drink beer”.
 Korean sentences only ever (fully) conjugate the verb at the end of the sentence, and “and” is no exception; for all verbs except the last one, append 고

 to the verb-stem instead of conjugating it.
-Note that when the verbs are action verbs then this form implies ordering of the actions, ie first X and then Y - rather like “and then ..”.
-As an example, the English sentence “I eat pizza and drink beer” in Korean is effectively “I pizza eat (root) + 고
+When the verbs are action verbs then this form implies ordering of the actions, ie first X and then Y - rather like “and then ..”.
+As an example, the English sentence “I eat pizza and drink beer” in Korean is effectively “I pizza eat (stem) + 고

 + beer drink (conjugated)”.